MikkelStorgaard/thesis/tableofcontents.md

   2. Benchmark comparisons between FShark running native in F#, and through the FShark compiler (both CL and non-CL)
   3. Benchmark comparisons between FShark and other OpenCL implementations for F#

+  4. Explain where the speed differences comes from.
 8. Limitations

 9. Method